-To build a successful partnership, a pricing model should strike the right balance between your expectations on timeliness, quality, and cost, plus the development company’s prices and operational efficiency.
+Choosing a suitable pricing model for software development is one of the project success contributors, just like an experienced development team and strong project management.
+It should strike the right balance between your timeliness, quality, cost expectations, and the development company’s prices and operational efficiency.

-Today’s IT pricing models range from traditional fixed price, milestone, and time and material models to agile options like hiring a dedicated team and Software Development as a Service.
+Today’s pricing models in the IT industry range from the traditional fixed-price, milestone, and time and material models to agile options like hiring a dedicated team and Software Development as a Service.
+Each one may be a good fit for one project and turn another into a disaster.
+But how do you make the right choice and enter a successful partnership?
+Read our software development pricing guide.

 Pros and cons